 Take into account its current and future activity

-Filing a trademark application is an opportunity to take stock of its offer.
-The products and services covered by the application must correspond to the company's immediate activity, but also to its future projects.
-Indeed, it is not possible to add products or services, or even classes, to a registered trademark.
-In this case, it is necessary to make a new filing, with the same costs.
-Hence the importance of planning in advance all the activities that will be exploited under this trademark.
+Registering a trademark is an opportunity to take stock of your offering.
+The products and services included in the application must correspond not only to the company's immediate activity, but also to its future projects.
+It is not possible to add products or services, or even classes, to a registered trademark.
+In this case, a new application must be filed, at the same cost.
+That's why it's so important to plan in advance all the activities that will be carried out under the trademark.

-The role of the Industrial Property Attorney is also to accompany his clients in this reflection, in order to maximize their protection.
-We are at your disposal for
+The role of the Industrial Property Attorney is also to support his clients in this process, in order to maximize their protection.
+We are at your disposal to

 inquire.